Putting ExtJS 4 into Rails 3.1's asset pipeline

 ExtJS 4’s MVC architecture organizes

-source files in the following structure so that its Ext.Loader
+source files in the following structure so that its Ext.Loader class can

 dynamically fetch and load the necessary Javascript files at runtime.